Iqbal´s DLQ Help

 The script that will destroy all resources and overwrite the kubeconfig file back to the template values

-#!/bin/bash terraform destroy -auto-approve cp oke_config.yaml.template.yaml oke_config.yaml
+#!/bin/bash tofu destroy -auto-approve cp oke_config.yaml.template.yaml oke_config.yaml

 Datadog Resources (dd.tf)